eppleton/frgaal/README.md

 The current caveats include:

  * module-info.java cannot be compiled with `--target 8`
- * the sealed classes preview feature, introduced in Java 15, can only be used with `--target 16`
+ * sealed classes are only enforced at runtime when running on Java 17 or newer
  * the pattern matching feature does not use the `java.lang.MatchException`, introduced as a preview API in JDK 19.
    `java.lang.IllegalStateException` is used to wrap exceptions from record accessors, and `java.lang.IncompatibleClassChangeError` is used when the hierarchy changes so that there is not match for an exhaustive